What are Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus infections (PANDAS)?

 Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus infections (PANDAS) Caregiver Tips

 - Learn about PANDAS.
-The disorder is not well understood, and people in your child’s life likely won’t understand the impact PANDAS has on them.
+The disorder is not well understood, and people in your child’s life likely won’t understand the impact PANS has on them.
 Educate yourself about the condition’s effects so you can be an effective advocate for your child.

 - Be diligent about protecting your child.
 Practice good hygiene habits to help prevent future strep infections, and carefully follow all your doctor’s instructions concerning antibiotics and other medications.